siemens/gencmpclient/README.md

 * [CMPforOpenSSL](https://github.com/mpeylo/cmpossl),
   a CMP+HTTP extension to OpenSSL, needed at least when using OpenSSL 1.x

-For instance, on a Debian system these may be installed simply as follows:
+For instance, on a Debian system the prerequisites may be installed simply as follows:
 ```
-sudo apt install libssl-dev
+sudo apt install libssl-dev libc-dev linux-libc-dev
 ```
-while `apt install wget git make gcc` usually is not needed as far as these tools are pre-installed.
+while `apt install git make gcc wget` usually is not needed as far as these tools are pre-installed.

 As a sanity check you can execute in a shell:
 ```